1994 San Marino Grand Prix: Post-race

 In October 1996 the FIA set about researching a driver restraint system for head-on impacts, in conjunction with McLaren and Mercedes-Benz.
-Mercedes contacted the makers of the HANS (Head and Neck Support) device, with a view to adapting it for Formula One.
-The HANS device was first released in 1991 and was designed to restrain the head and neck in the event of an accident to avoid basal skull fracture, the injury which killed Ratzenberger.
+Mercedes contacted HANS Performance Products, owned by sportscar racer Jim Downing and his brother-in-law, Michigan State University College of Engineering professor Robert Hubbard, with a view to adapting their device for Formula One.
+Developed by the family pair after the death Renault's United States motorsport sporting director in a Renault R5 during the 1981 IMSA GT Championship Mid-Ohio Sports Car Course test, Downing debuted the first prototype at the season-ending IMSA Daytona 3 Hours in 1986.
+Amateur sportscar racer Paul Newman was Downing's first customer in 1988.
+It was designed to restrain the head and neck in the event of an accident to avoid basal skull fracture, the injury which killed Ratzenberger.
 Initial tests proved successful, and at the 2000 San Marino Grand Prix the final report was released which concluded that the HANS should be recommended for use.
-Its use was made compulsory from the start of the 2003 season.
+Following a series of incidents in various motorsport series in the late 1990's where CART mandated its use on ovals (but not road courses, leading to a basal skull fracture death at Laguna Seca), then a rash of NASCAR fatal crashes deaths in 2000 and 2001 (most notably the death of Dale Earnhardt) led to their mandated usage in October 2001, the FIA made a head and neck restraint compulsory from the start of the 2003 season.
+Downing and Hubbard were inducted to the Motorsports Hall of Fame of America in 2024 for their work in driver restraint systems.